Davidgbn33/Galerie/README.md

 - If you want to connect in Admin
 - you can use 'admin@me.fr' Password '123456'

--If youy want to connect you can creat a user
+- If you want to connect you can creat a user